Prism Scan

 Prism uses Vercel to host the public website, Google Cloud Run to host backend services, and Google Firestore for backend data storage.
 The Firestore database is configured in the europe-west2 region.

-Prism may interact with Google and the Chrome Web Store for extension listing, installation, updates, browser storage, and browser extension platform services.
-Ecommerce websites you visit remain separate third parties and are not controlled by Prism Scan.
+Prism may interact with Google and the Chrome Web Store for extension listing, installation, updates, browser storage, and browser extension platform services; Apple and Google for app distribution, installation, updates, and store services; and ecommerce websites you visit or scan from, which remain separate third parties and are not controlled by Prism Scan.

 Retention

-Local extension preferences and saved products remain on your device until you change them, clear extension storage, or uninstall the extension.
+Local extension and mobile preferences, profiles, saved products, history, and caches remain on your device until you change them, clear local storage, or uninstall the extension or app.
 Local cache entries are generally time-limited, with score and AI caches designed for short product-lookup reuse.

-Website contact submissions, uninstall feedback, and extension issue reports are normally kept for up to 24 months, unless a longer period is needed to resolve a request, handle a security issue, comply with law, or establish, exercise, or defend legal claims.
+Website contact submissions, uninstall feedback, extension and mobile issue reports, and product submissions are normally kept for up to 24 months, unless a longer period is needed to resolve a request, review a product submission, handle a security issue, comply with law, or establish, exercise, or defend legal claims.

 Your rights